 We clear the channel, pass through Presqu’ile Bay and are finally out on Lake Ontario.
 I was expecting rough conditions because of the strong winds, but it is better than expected with long, large rollers that the boat easily rides over with a minimal amount of crashing.
 I set the autopilot to Cobourg and we settle in for a long ride.

 Ana and I had agreed this morning that this was going to be a “no phones” day as the kids had been spending too much time on them.
-So to keep busy, we invent a new boat game – three way soccer, and we kick around Wilson until a champion emerges.
+To keep busy, we invent a new boat game – three way soccer, and we kick around Wilson until a champion emerges.
 Oh, I probably forgot to mention Wilson – he is our fifth crew member and is, in fact, a volley ball.
 You may remember him from the Tom Hanks movie Cast Away.
-Well, Wilson is with us now and joins Bella Blue on all of her sailing adventures.
+Well, Wilson is with us now and joins Bella Blue on all her sailing adventures.
 After that we played some card games, read for a while, had naps, played some rhyming games, and then went back to kicking Wilson around when the boredom got too much for the kids to handle.
 These days smart phones seem to have conquered boredom, but the big problem is that boredom is often the catalyst for coming up with great ideas, so robbing kids of the feeling of boredom is really not helping them as it prevents them from using their imaginations.
 Hell, that applies to adults just as much - put those damn phones down and stretch your imagination muscles!

-After 48 miles we finally reach Cobourg, get docked with no problem, and of course Tony and Angela are there to meet us in their rental car, and could even see our boat about five miles away because of that hideous, golden radar reflector, which we decide actually works better as a “friend finder” as it makes our boat hard to miss.
+After 48 miles we finally reach Cobourg, get docked with no problem, and of course Tony and Angela are there to meet us in their rental car, and could even see our boat about five miles away because of that hideous, golden radar reflector, which we realize actually works better as a “friend finder” as it makes our boat hard to miss.
 The Henriques even stopped at the liquor store and picked up some road pops just in case.
 We take a walk into town, hoping to find more than we did in Belleville, and I’m pleasantly surprised when I see a barber shop with an “OPEN” sign in the windows.
-Tony and I go in while the ladies and kids continue on to check out the shops.
+Tony and I go in while the ladies and kids continue to check out the shops.
 Both chairs are available, and there are two extremely bored looking ladies there, but since Tony’s already snipped up and dashing, he takes a pass while I get in the chair.

 “Too bad we didn’t bring those beers along,” Tony says.